dspeterson/dory/doc/detailed_config.md

 restarted with new metadata.
 The messages contained in any remaining sent produce requests in a dispatcher thread's "ACK waiting" queue on dispatcher shutdown will be resent after the dispatcher is restarted with new metadata.
-These messages will be reported as possible duplicates in Bruce's discard reporting interface.
+These messages will be reported as possible duplicates in Dory's discard reporting interface.
 The default value is 5000.
-* `--metadata_refresh_interval N`: This specifies Bruce's metadata refresh interval in minutes.
+* `--metadata_refresh_interval N`: This specifies Dory's metadata refresh interval in minutes.
 The actual interval will vary somewhat due to added randomness.
-This will spread out the metadata requests of multiple Bruce instances to prevent them from all requesting metadata at the same time.
+This will spread out the metadata requests of multiple Dory instances to prevent them from all requesting metadata at the same time.
 The default value is 15.
-* `--kafka_socket_timeout N`: This specifies the socket timeout in seconds that Bruce uses when communicating with the Kafka brokers.
+* `--kafka_socket_timeout N`: This specifies the socket timeout in seconds that Dory uses when communicating with the Kafka brokers.
 The default value is 60.
-* `--min_pause_delay N`: This specifies a lower bound on the initial time period in milliseconds Bruce will wait before sending a metadata request in response to a pause event or retrying a failed metadata request.
+* `--min_pause_delay N`: This specifies a lower bound on the initial time period in milliseconds Dory will wait before sending a metadata request in response to a pause event or retrying a failed metadata request.
 The default value is 5000.
 See also --pause_rate_limit_initial and --pause_rate_limit_max_double below.
-* `--pause_rate_limit_initial N`: This specifies an initial delay in milliseconds that Bruce will wait before sending a metadata request in response to a pause event or retrying a failed metadata request.
+* `--pause_rate_limit_initial N`: This specifies an initial delay in milliseconds that Dory will wait before sending a metadata request in response to a pause event or retrying a failed metadata request.
 The --min_pause_delay option described above places a lower bound on the actual value, which has a bit of randomness added to it.
 The default value is 5000.